-The pictures below show historic events and productions at the Ebony Showcase Theatre, where famous performers showcased their talent and helped to train kids.
+The pictures below show historic events and productions at the award-winning Ebony Showcase Theatre, where famous performers showcased their talent and helped to train kids.

 Walt Disney chose Nick Stewart to be the voice of Brer Bear in Song of the South (1946).
-Nick revived the voice in the Splash Mountain ride at Disneyland,
+Nick revived the voice in the Splash Mountain ride at Disneyland.

 The picture below, taken on the stage of the Ebony Showcase Theatre November 28, 1973, shows Nick and Edna Stewart receiving an award from Los Angeles Mayor Tom Bradley, surrounded by cast members of Norman Is That You and staff of the Los Angeles County Museum of Science and Industry.